 1 | Mar 27, 1961 | 18 | Duke Williams | Win | KO2 |

-Foster made his debut against Duke Williams at the age of 18 on March 27, 1961, defeating Williams via 2nd round KO.
+Foster made his professional boxing debut against Duke Williams at the age of 18 on March 27, 1961, defeating Williams via 2nd round KO.
 He went on to win 8 more consecutive fights after the debut, which included 4 wins via stoppage.

-Foster had his first world title fight at the age of 26 on May 24, 1968 after 33 professional fights, against Dick Tiger for the light-heavyweight WBA, WBC, and The Ring titles.
+He had his first world title fight at the age of 26 on May 24, 1968 after 33 professional fights, against Dick Tiger for the light-heavyweight WBA, WBC, and The Ring titles.
 He defeated Tiger via 4th round KO to become the light-heavyweight champion of the world.

-He was a two-time undisputed light-heavyweight world champion, and won four world titles at light-heavyweight.
+Bob Foster was a two-time undisputed light-heavyweight world champion, and won four world titles at light-heavyweight.
 For all the details about Foster's world title wins and defenses refer to "Bob Foster World Titles".

 His last professional fight was a non-title rematch against Bob Hazelton at 36 years of age, on June 2, 1978.
 Foster lost the fight via 2nd round TKO.